Veterans honored at downtown parade

 Marching bands from local high schools offered patriotic music selections for the audience.

-Colleen Dygert of Hastings said the parade is a great way to combine her support of the military with that of local student mucisians performing.
+Colleen Dygert of Hastings said the parade is a great way to combine her support of the military with that of local student musicians performing.

 “I love parades, and I love bands,” she said.